-Since the establishment of the ongoing triennial National Acute Stroke Israeli (NASIS) registry in 2004, as a member of the registry's steering committee, We carry out nationwide studies in collaboration with specialists in neurology and stroke research.
-These studies are aimed at characterizing management and outcomes of acute stroke patients and are an important means for providing both clinicians and health policy makers with data required for optimizing prevention strategies and care of stroke patients in Israel.
+Since the establishment of the ongoing triennial National Acute Stroke Israeli (NASIS) registry in 2004, as a member of the registry's steering and publications committees, I collaborate with specialists in neurology in studies aimed at characterizing stroke at a national level.
+These studies, based on national unselected data on hospitalized stroke, provide both clinicians and health policy makers with information required for optimizing prevention strategies and care of stroke patients.
+As consultant epidemiologist at the Comprehensive Stroke Center at the Chaim Sheba Medical Center in the last years, I am aware of the needs of patients and families, as well as physicians and other health professionals, and am able to direct my research efforts towards topics which influence clinical practice.